KCGD/nodeRife/README.md

-        loaders - threads to load and decode images processors - threads to interpolate the images savers - threads to encode and save the images
+        loaders - threads to load and decode images processors - threads to interpolate the images savers - threads to encode and save the images -opt => a preset for the -accel option, should give a slight performance boost
 ```

 # License